 Download PortTalk and unzip it in a separate folder somewhere.
 Then copy allowio.exe directly to the directory where is you program which you want to run.
 Then create a shortcut of your compiled program for instance LCD.exe.
 Then open files properties and in line target do following changes:

 D:/project/allowio.exe D:/project/LCD.exe /a

-Remember that you must have administrator rights on computer.
+Remember that you must have administrator rights on the computer.
 Dirty trick but it works.

-Some prof that works – Run program and draw with left mouse button pressed.
+Some prof that works – Run the program and draw with the left mouse button pressed.
 Right mouse button erases: